savaki/container-poc/README.md

 lovingly
 --------

+**Note**: There are still some issues around the deployment process that need to be worked out, so this should not be considered a complete POC.

 `lovingly` provides a poc of using a FARGATE hosted container to read content from an SQS queue and publish those contents to an http endpoint.